Toloymak/HR-Applicant-Tg-Bot/HAB/DEVELOPMENT_PROMPTS.md

 ## ⚠️ Build Verification

-**MANDATORY STEP**: After any changes to interfaces, contracts, or adding new services:
+**MANDATORY STEP**: After any changes to interfaces, contracts, adding new services, or database entities:
 ```bash
 cd /path/to/HAB
 dotnet build